AaliyanAsif/SSIP_4/README.md

-# React + Vite
+# React Calculator

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This is a basic calculator built using react, the calculator can perform basic operations such as add subtract multiply and divide.

+Use State hook is primarly used to handle the states.

+The design uses CSS grid and Flexbox along with media queries for responsive design.